ropensci/SymbiotaR2/paper.md

   name: Department of Biology & Ecology Center, Utah State University, Logan, Utah,
     USA
 - index: 2
+  name: Northern Arizona University, Arizona, USA
+- index: 3
-  name: Department of Biology & Ecology Center, Utah State University, Logan, Utah,
+  name: Department of Computer Science, Utah State University, Logan, Utah, USA
-    USA
 ---
 # Summary

 `SymbiotaR2` is an R [@R2018] package for easily accessing and handling specimen-based Symbiota2 data within an R environment, allowing anyone to download digitized biological collection data from any established database.
-Symbiota2 is the updated version of Symbiota [Symbiota2014], a widely used software platform that grants access to data from hundreds of museums and herbaria across the United States.
+Symbiota2 is the updated version of Symbiota [Symbiota2014], a widely used software platform that grants access to data from >750 museums and herbaria worldwide.
 Through a complete refactoring of the Symbiota code, the structure of Symbiota2 places an emphasis on modularity and accessibility.

 The code below provides an example of a user accessing two different attributes from the same entry within a Symbiota2  database.
 First, data from a particular